Advertising child porn is a category B felony. The sentence under NRS 200.725 is:

 3.3.
 The defendant did not prepare, advertise, or distribute the materials

 If the defense attorney can convince the D.A. that the defendant merely possessed the pornography and never distributed it, the D.A. should reduce the charge down to possession.
 A first-time offense of possessing child pornography carries potentially lesser penalties than advertising.8

 Advertising child pornography is likely a crime involving moral turpitude and therefore a deportable offense.9 However, an experienced criminal defense attorney may be able to get the D.A. to change the charge to something that does not threaten an alien defendant’s legal status.
-Read more about the criminal defense of immigrants in Nevada.

 An NRS 200.725 conviction is never sealable in Nevada, no matter how much time passes.10 But if the D.A. dismisses the charges, then the defendant can begin the process of getting the arrest record sealed right away.11 Read about how to seal Nevada criminal records.